What Is Anesthesia?

 - whether your child needs to stop any medicines or herbal supplements before surgery

-- when to call the surgeon.
-For example, if your child has a cold or breathing problem in the days before the surgery, it is very important to let the surgeon know.
+If your child has cold symptoms (a cough and/or runny nose) or breathing problem in the days before the surgery, it is very important to let the doctor and care team know.